Overview

 Are page builders supported?

-Focus supports most page builders.
-However, page builders that rely on shortcodes may give incorrect assessments for the “introduction” and “subject density” ratings.
-This is because shortcodes are parsed as readable content, instead of HTML constructors; the parser is yet unable to discern the shortcode’s behavior without context.
+Focus supports many popular builders.
+However, page builders that rely on shortcodes or store data not via default post content fields will give incorrect assessments for the “introduction” and “subject density” ratings.
+This is because Focus is built to interpret HTML but not complex page builder’s abstractions.
+The parser is yet unable to discern a page builder’s behavior without context.

 These builders work as intended: